arcology-network/examples/README.md

 height = 2016, total = 20000, success = 20000, fail = 0, timestamp = 1757509993742, maxTps = 16652, realtimeTps = 16652 maxGasBurned = 396286427, realtimeGasBurned = 396286427
 height = 2017, total = 20000, success = 20000, fail = 0, timestamp = 1757509994826, maxTps = 18450, realtimeTps = 18450 maxGasBurned = 439059040, realtimeGasBurned = 439059040
 ```

->> The real-time TPS and gas consumption metrics are very much related to the performance of your machine.
->> Machines with more CPU cores and higher clock speeds will yield better results.

 ### 3. Benchmarking Metrics